-If we have grown powerful enough, we can have our way without further conflict with the oppressor.
+If we have gained sufficient power, we may impose our will without engaging in additional conflict with the oppressor.

 The problem is becoming dependent on an oppressor's existence to maintain a sense of identity.
 That may lead to frustration, existential depression, identity crises, and anxiety.
 If the practitioner made his identity a "rebel," establishing like-minded social circles, social media channels, or demonic pacts to support that identity.

-It will make it difficult to grow out of and replace that identity with a mature self-standing sense of self.
+It will make it challenging to grow from and replace that identity with a mature self-standing sense of self.

-It is one thing to prepare quietly and keep a low profile while working toward liberation.
-However, it is quite different to openly promote oneself as the adversary's trooper, which develops a dependency on the oppressor.
+One thing is preparing quietly and keeping a low profile while working toward liberation.
+However, it is pretty different to openly promote oneself as the adversary's trooper, which develops a dependency on the oppressor.
 Opposing social conventions openly will cause alienation from society, pushing oneself further into extremism and closed social circles.
 Eventually, the identity becomes so entangled with overthrowing the oppressor that it becomes trapped in a permanent state of hate, frustration, and anger.